 As Alzheimer’s disease progresses, individuals will most likely begin to exhibit changes in behavior.
 They may begin making irrational accusations toward loved ones, start getting lost in places that were once familiar to them, begin consistently misplacing things, and may experience a decrease in their ability to communicate properly.
 People with Alzheimer’s disease may also experience symptoms that can be devastating to their loved ones, such as forgetting who people are and requiring assistance in performing everyday tasks.
 As memory deteriorates, many people will begin to need around-the-clock care.
 This can be a difficult thing to accept, but there is no shame in accepting help.
 People who are suffering from Alzheimer’s disease may also be diagnosed with other mental illnesses as well as new symptoms that will begin to develop.

-If you or a loved one has been diagnosed with Alzheimer’s disease and have begun experiencing the confusing symptoms of additional mental health disorders, an inpatient treatment program can be one of the most effective ways to receive thorough treatment.
-Through the intensive therapeutic interventions that are made available in an inpatient program, you can explore the different emotions that you may be struggling with as a result of your diagnosis as well as all of the frustrations that have arisen as you try to deal with your symptoms.
-Inpatient programs will also provide you with a safe environment where you will receive care 24 hours a day as you learn to cope with your illness, and they can also aid you in developing new routines that you can implement once you leave treatment.
+If you or a loved one has been diagnosed with Alzheimer’s disease and have begun experiencing the confusing symptoms of additional mental health disorders, an inpatient treatment center like ours in Columbus can be one of the most effective ways to receive thorough treatment.
+Through the intensive therapeutic interventions that are made available in a treatment center, you can explore the different emotions that you may be struggling with as a result of your diagnosis as well as all of the frustrations that have arisen as you try to deal with your symptoms.
+Treatment centers will also provide you with a safe environment where you will receive care 24 hours a day as you learn to cope with your illness, and they can also aid you in developing new routines that you can implement once you leave treatment.

-At Ohio Hospital for Psychiatry, our philosophy centers on an understanding of the fact that all of our patients have a history of life experiences that have aided in making them the people that they are.
+At Ohio Hospital for Psychiatry, our Alzheimer’s treatment center in Columbus, our philosophy centers on an understanding of the fact that all of our patients have a history of life experiences that have aided in making them the people that they are.
 We know that the problems that they are currently struggling with are only a small part of who they are and who they will become.
 Our goal for everyone who comes to our treatment center is to find hope and a renewed sense of contentment, happiness, and wellness in a safe and confidential environment.

-The treatment that we offer through our Generations program here at Ohio Hospital for Psychiatry is designed to maximize the overall functioning of the older adult and enhance his or her quality of life.
+The treatment that we offer through our Generations program here at our hospital for Alzheimer’s disease in Columbus is designed to maximize the overall functioning of the older adult and enhance his or her quality of life.
 We offer a comfortable, state-of-the-art facility maintained by a caring and compassionate staff that make it their goal to help our senior adult patients through each step of their treatment.
-The services offered through the Generations program are defined by the diagnosis and the level of functioning of each individual patient.
+The services offered through Generations are defined by the diagnosis and the level of functioning of each individual patient.
 We offer an interdisciplinary approach that involves our highly trained and qualified staff of registered nurses, licensed nurse practitioners, psychiatrists, internists, social workers, recreational therapists, mental health associates, state tested nursing assistants, and dieticians who actively assist in the development of individualized, goal-directed nursing care.
 This team is also responsible for participating in the development of a therapeutic milieu conducive to regaining a maximum state of wellness for each patient.
 Some of the treatment methods that are incorporated into this individualized care include:

-Individual therapy provides patients with one-on-one time with a therapist where they can discuss emotions surrounding their diagnosis and learn ways in which to cope with the symptoms that they are experiencing as a result of the disease.
+Individual therapy at our treatment center provides patients with one-on-one time with a therapist where they can discuss emotions surrounding their diagnosis and learn ways in which to cope with the symptoms that they are experiencing as a result of the disease.

-In our Generations program, patients are also able to receive any physical, occupational, or speech therapy as needed.
+In Generations, patients are also able to receive any physical, occupational, or speech therapy as needed.

 Continuing Care and Levels of Treatment

-When your time in our inpatient treatment program comes to an end, you and your family will work with your treatment team to develop a plan for continuing care.
+When your time in our treatment center in Columbus comes to an end, you and your family will work with your treatment team to develop a plan for continuing care.
 The discharge process is done to help make the transition to the next level of care go as smoothly as possible.
 Some of our patients will be referred to our partial hospitalization or intensive outpatient program.
-Both of these are short-term programs designed to allow individuals to continue with the treatment they need while slowly integrating back into the community.
+Both of these are short-term treatment options designed to allow individuals to continue with the treatment they need while slowly integrating back into the community.
 If a patient is at the point where he or she will be discharged home, case management will be provided in order to match up the patient with support groups and other outside resources.